650-626-Great Vocals

 Writer/Composer: Stephen Sondheim (1986)

 She has been a mainstay in show business since the 1970s, and she’s still going strong in the 2020s.
 Also, an American entertainer / singer / actress, she’s flourished in movies, television and Broadway Musicals.
 With her version of this Sondheim masterpiece, showing a remarkable 3 octave range, demonstrating a high, mezzo-soprano voice that sweetly exudes sincerity, confidence and cheerfulness.
-This is one of her best vocals, and it remains one of the superior songs about how our children turn out, for better or for worse…Splendidly Poignant!
+This is one of her best vocals, and it remains one of the superior songs about how our children turn out, for better or for worse, and the lessons they learn on the way…Splendidly Poignant!

 646. TWIST AND SHOUT (1964)